mveteanu/CodeAvenger/_posts/2016-12-17-Create-Azure-web-applications-using-only-a-browser.md

-Create Azure web applications using only a browser
+﻿Create Azure web applications using only a browser
 ==================================================

 As a supporter of [STARLIMS Technology Platform](https://www.linkedin.com/in/mveteanu/), you probably understand my enthusiasm of developing and maintaining web applications using only a web browser!